martyf/tinymce-5-plugin-playground/README.md

 1. Understand the configuration of the AutoCompleter
 2. Consider where your data needs to come from
 3. Insert your data in to the editor

+## The new URL Dialog Component and Window Messaging
+Take a read of [my article](https://www.martyfriedel.com/blog/tinymce-5-url-dialog-component-and-window-messaging) to see working examples of the URL Dialog UI Component in its bare bones form (the **iframe-simple** plugin) plus more advanced messaging between the iframe and TinyMCE (the **iframe** plugin).

+This will help you get started with:
+1. iframes in TinyMCE 5
+2. configuring your URL Dialog
+3. understanding how to send messages from your iframe to TinyMCE as a Command or via onMessage
+4. understand how to send messages from TinyMCE back to your iframe

 Don't forget to visit [Tiny's](https://www.tiny.cloud) website to read all of the documentation for TinyMCE.
 It will be incredibly useful for you when you start writing your own Plugins.